 If you do not bank online with us, we do not collect, capture, or retain Personal Identifiable Information when you are just browsing our online products and services.
 As a visitor to our Site, the web server automatically recognizes only:

-• Aggregate information on which pages you visit, but no specific information on pages visited by an individual.
-The aggregate information we collect (for instance, how many page views on a particular web page) is used for internal review to improve the content of our Site.
+- Aggregate information on which pages you visit, but no specific information on pages visited by an individual.
+The aggregate information we collect (for instance, how many page views on a particular web page) is used for internal review to improve the content of our Site and is then discarded.

 Third Party Sharing